pnlbwh/pnlNipype/docs/TUTORIAL.md

 > nifti_atlas --help-all

     Makes atlas image/labelmap pairs for a target image.
     Option to merge labelmaps via averaging or AntsJointFusion.
     Specify training images and labelmaps via a csv file.
     Put the images with any header in the first column, and labelmaps with proper headers in the consecutive columns.
     The headers in the labelmap columns will be used to name the generated atlas labelmaps.

     Usage:
         nifti_atlas [SWITCHES]

     Switches:
         -d                                               Debug mode, saves intermediate labelmaps to atlas-debug-<pid> in output directory
-        --fusion VALUE:{'avg', 'wavg', 'antsJointFusion'}      Also create predicted labelmap(s) by combining the atlas labelmaps: avg is naive mathematical average, wavg is weighted average where weights are computed from MI between the warped atlases and target image, antsJointFusion is local weighted averaging; the default is wavg
+        --fusion VALUE:{avg, wavg, antsJointFusion}      Also create predicted labelmap(s) by combining the atlas labelmaps: avg is naive mathematical average, wavg is weighted average where weights are computed from MI between the warped atlases and target image, antsJointFusion is local weighted averaging; the default is wavg
-        -n, --nproc VALUE:str                                  number of processes/threads to use (-1 for all available); the default is
+        -n, --nproc VALUE:str                            number of processes/threads to use (-1 for all available); the default is 4
-                                                               4
-        -o, --outPrefix VALUE:str                              output prefix, output labelmaps are saved as outPrefix-mask.nii.gz, outPrefix-cingr.nii.gz, ...; required
+        -o, --outPrefix VALUE:str                        output prefix, output labelmaps are saved as outPrefix_mask.nii.gz, outPrefix_cingr.nii.gz, ...; required
         -t, --target VALUE:ExistingFile                  target image; required
-        --train VALUE:str                                      --train t1; --train t2; --train trainingImages.csv; see pnlNipype/docs/TUTORIAL.md
+        --train VALUE:str                                --train t1; --train t2; --train trainingImages.csv; see pnlNipype/docs/TUTORIAL.md to know
-                                                               to know what each value means
+                                                         what each value means

 Example usage: